miyako/4d-presentation-summit-2023/Go Places with System Workers!/7z/7z.4d/Documentation/Classes/_CLI_Controller.md

 **.execute**($command : Variant)

-Execute a one or more commands sequentially.
+Execute one or more commands sequentially.
 Pass either a text or a collection of text.
 Subsequent calls to `.execute()` will add the new command to the task queue if an assoicaited worker is already running or else launch a new worker.
 Private callback functions intecept the `onResponse` and `onTerminate` events during exection to manage to task queue.
 All custom event hooks, including `onResponse` and `onTerminate` are invoked.
 Test `This.complete` to know if the event is the last in queue.

 ## .terminate()